-f the referendum tells us nothing else, it is that people are unhappy with and deeply suspicious of elite power.
+f the volatile state of politics tells us nothing else, it is that people are unhappy with and deeply suspicious of elite power.
 Too often the economy can look like a stitch-up between large, distant institutions and large, distant corporations.
 It looks like this because too often it is.
-Citizens have been cut out of the decisions that shape the places in which they live, and they have been left voiceless in the places where they work.
+Citizens have been cut out of the decisions that shape the places in which they live, and they have been left voiceless and atomised in the places where they work.